The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 On your 3rd day of your 4-Day Rome Itinerary, prepare to do some climbing and make sure you wear very comfortable shoes.

-You should be ready to climb the iconic Spanish Steps and the Pincio hills for some splendid views of the City.
+You should be ready to climb the iconic Spanish Steps and the Pincio Hills for some splendid views of the City.
 You will also stop by the most famous fountain in the world and toss a coin in to make sure you return to Rome.

-Spanish steps in Piazza Spagna
+1. Spanish steps in Piazza Spagna

 The 18th-century Spanish Steps are the widest and longest staircase in Europe, with 12 ramps and 135 steps to climb.
 This famous staircase leads up to the 16th-century Gothic-style Trinità Dei Monti church in the Piazza di Spagna (Square of Spain).
 At the foot of the Spanish steps is the Fontana Della Barcaccia, a Baroque-style fountain.

-PRO-TIP: While you can climb the steps you are not allowed to sit on them – in order to preserve this UNESCO Heritage Site – sitting on the steps attracts a fine of 400 euros.
+⭐ INSIDER TIP: While you can climb the steps you are not allowed to sit on them – in order to preserve this UNESCO Heritage Site – sitting on the steps attracts a fine of 400 euros.

-Tour the Piazza del Popolo
+2. Tour the Piazza del Popolo

 The People’s Square (Piazza del Popolo) is a popular square in Rome.
 It houses many ancient structures including the twin churches which are opposite each other (Santa Maria Dei Miracoli and Santa Maria in Montesanto).
-The 36-meter-high Egyptian obelisk, and the 15th-century Basilica Santa Maria del Popolo; are one of the most significant buildings of the Roman Renaissance.
+The 36-meter-high Egyptian obelisk, and the 15th-century Basilica Santa Maria del Popolo; are some of the most significant buildings of the Roman Renaissance.

 A 2-minute walk from the Piazza del Popolo will take you to the Pincio hills and Villa Borghese, the largest public park in Rome.
 Climb the Pincio hills using the steps for breathtaking views of the square.
-From the beautiful Pincio terrace, stroll through the Borghese Gardens to the galleria Borghese to view some of the most impressive collections of artworks.
+From the beautiful Pincio terrace, stroll through the Borghese Gardens to the Galleria Borghese to view some of the most impressive collections of artworks.

 I recommend having a picnic at the park for a fun and laid-back experience during your busy 4 days in Rome itinerary.
 You can also rent a boat and row around the lake Laghetto Di Villa Borghese, or you can rent a bike to explore the park.

-PRO-TIP: The Galleria Borghese is a must-visit for art lovers, and I recommend booking a skip-the-line ticket to not have to wait in line.
+⭐ INSIDER TIP: The Galleria Borghese is a must-visit for art lovers, and I recommend booking a skip-the-line ticket to not have to wait in line.
 It costs a little more than buying the ticket direct there, but it will save you time.

-Step inside Santa Maria Della Vittoria
+4. Step inside Santa Maria Della Vittoria

 Another ancient structure worth visiting is the Santa Maria Della Vittoria (Our Lady of Victory).
 This 17th-century church was built to commemorate the victory of Emperor Ferdinand II at the Battle of White Mountain.
-The church doesn’t have an impressive façade, but the lavishly-decorated interior more than compensates for that.
+The church doesn’t have an impressive façade, but the lavishly decorated interior more than compensates for that.
 Santa Maria Della Vittoria was mentioned in the novel Angels and Demons by the American author Dan Brown.

-Toss a coin in the Trevi Fountain
+5. Toss a coin in the Trevi Fountain

 Trevi fountain is the most famous fountain in Rome and probably the entire world!
 At almost 26 meters high and 49 meters wide, this is the largest baroque fountain in Rome.
 The fountain has a statue of the nautical god of Neptune being pulled on his shell-shaped chariot by two winged horses and Triton (son of the sea god, Poseidon).